 For most retirees, the two hardest parts about the switch from the TRDP to the FEDVIP program will be the new open season model and choosing between the many FEDVIP options.

 Depending on your zip code, you may have more than a dozen plans to choose from.
 Each plan has a different premium and has different coverages, deductibles, co-pays, and plan maximums.
-Importantly for those transitioning from the TRDP to the FEDVIP plan, some FEDVIP plans have a waiting period for orthodontia, though some plans are making exceptions for those moving directly from the TRDP.
+Importantly for those transitioning from the TRDP to the FEDVIP plan, some FEDVIP plans have a waiting period for orthodontia.
+However, some plans are making exceptions for those moving directly from the TRDP.

 MetLife offers two plans through the FEDVIP program, with two tiers of benefits to meet the needs of military retirees switching from the TRDP program.